microsoft/WhatTheHack/070-BuildYourOwnCopilot/Coach/Solution-05.md

 Trainer notes:

 - The `SetMinRelevanceOverride` method is responsible for setting the minimum relevance override in the semantic cache.
 - Handling this system command is more difficult than the previous one because the actual value of the similarity score must be retrieved from the user message.
-Suggest attendees to use the `GetSemanticCacheSimilarityScore` method to parse the similarity score from the user prompt.
+Suggest attendees use the `GetSemanticCacheSimilarityScore` method to parse the similarity score from the user prompt.
 Note that the full implementation of the method is the subject of the next exercise.

 ### [Challenge 5][Exercise 5.3.2]